INSIGHT

 Doctoral Researcher

-Janne is a Doctoral Researche, focusing on institutional and organizational perspectives of information security management in small and medium-sized enterprises.
+Janne is a Doctoral Researcher, focusing on institutional and organizational perspectives of information security management in small and medium-sized enterprises.
 He also serves as CEO and CISO of ICT Elmo Oy, a Finnish ICT and cybersecurity company.

-Remote Members
+External / Remote Members

 Padmasheela Kiiskilä